Ankan002/Python-College-Practical-Code-and-Info/readme.md

-The first and the second practicals are not available as they are theory questions and may be made available in the future in the md file format.
+The first and the second practicals are not available as they are theory questions and might be made available in the future in the md file format.